Pin It!

 Description

-Seriously the best Snickerdoodle cookies you’ll ever have!
-This classic and easy Snickerdoodle recipe has all the signature softness and chewiness with crisp buttery edges, rolled in cinnamon and sugar.
+This snickerdoodle recipe is the best you’ll ever have!
+These classic snickerdoodle cookies have all the signature softness and chewiness, plus crisp buttery edges rolled in cinnamon and sugar.

 Ingredients